h2ohugol/PFDA-assignments/README.md

 - Calculate and plot the **rolling average windspeed** over 24 hours.
 - Calculate and plot the **maximum windspeed** for each day.
 - Calculate and plot the **monthly mean of daily maximum windspeeds**.

+## General Requirements
+***

+- All code should be **well-documented** with concise comments explaining each step.
+- Include clear and labeled visualizations where applicable.
+- Ensure reproducibility and clean architecture in all scripts and notebooks.